tamu-edu/rad_lab_rad_cad_documentation/docs/isogrid-features/flat-isogrid-feature.md

 ---

 ## Tips and General Thoughts

-The isogrid patterns are by far the most complex custom feature within RAD CAD.
-Because of this there can be some problems or confusion in using it, but it also means there are a lot of different ways to use it that can be useful

 1. I recommend always leaving the "preview seed only" option checked unless you know it won't take very long to render the preview.
 It saves a lot of time when previewing and you usually don't need to see the full pattern to get an idea of what it will look like